-Howland Hill Road is about 6 miles long, a meandering drive that is one of the most intimate and awe-inspiring redwood drives anywhere.
+Howland Hill Road is about six miles long, a meandering drive that is one of the most intimate and awe-inspiring redwood drives anywhere.
+It is part of Northern California's most scenic drives: the Redwood Highway.
 It will take about an hour if you don't make any stops.
 If you're just passing through the area and thinking about skipping it because that hour will slow you down, don't make that mistake.
 It's a once-in-a-lifetime experience if you have never been in the middle of an unspoiled redwood forest.

 You can start your Howland Hill drive either from Crescent City or the visitor center near the town of Hiouchi on U.S. Hwy 199.

 Unfortunately, the Howland Hill drive is never suitable for large RVs or vehicles towing trailers.
 If the hard-packed gravel road has been graded recently, it's passable for a family sedan, but conditions can vary from smooth to deeply rutted.
 Your best bet is to check conditions before you start the drive.
 To do that, don't waste time looking online or calling the park.
 The only reliable way to get the current status is to stop at one of the park's visitor centers, which are in Crescent City and near the Hiouchi entrance.
 Park rangers at the campground entrances can also give you information.

 During the dry season, vehicles stir up plenty of dust on the unpaved portion.
 Keep an eye out for potholes no matter what time of year it is.

 If you don't have time for the whole drive or road conditions prevent driving its full length, try to get as far as Stout Grove, which is at its most photogenic in the early morning or on a sunny afternoon.
 The 0.5-mile loop walking trail is accessible to all.